Caudillo: Southern Cone: Argentina, Chile, Paraguay, and Uruguay

-In contrast to most of Spanish America, post-independence Chile experienced political stability under the authoritarian rule of conservatives, backed by the landowning class.
+In contrast to most of Spanish America, postindependence Chile experienced political stability under the authoritarian rule of conservatives, backed by the landowning class.
 Although he never sought the presidency, cabinet minister Diego Portales (1793–1837) is credited with creating a strong, centralized regime that lasted 30 years.
 In general, Chile prospered with an export-oriented economy based on agriculture and mining, an exception to most of the Spanish-American regimes.

 In the former Viceroyalty of Río de la Plata, political instability and violence were more typical of the era.
 In Argentina, Juan Manuel de Rosas (r.
 1829–1852) dominated the Argentine confederation.
 He came from a wealthy landowning family, but also acquired large tracts of land in Buenos Aires Province.
 Rosas despised "the principles of political democracy and liberty [and] provided order in a region that had known near-anarchy since independence".

 During his two-decade reign, Rosas rose to power and created an empire.
 He used his military experience to gain support from gauchos and estancias to create an army that would challenge the leadership of Argentina.
 After his rise to power using the rural workers, he changed his system in favor of using the military.
 He attempted to impose a ban on imported goods to help and win the support of the artisans in Argentina, but failed.
 He was forced to lift the ban on certain imports, like textiles, which opened a trade with Great Britain.
-Through his power over the imports and exports, the military, the police, and even the legislative branch of government, Rosas created a monopoly that would ensure his remaining in power for over two decades.
+Through his power over the imports and exports, the military, the police, and even the legislative branch of government, Rosas created a monopoly that ensured his remaining in power for over two decades.
 By the 1850s, Rosas was under attack by the very people who had helped him gain power.
 He was driven out of power and eventually ended up in Great Britain, where he died in 1877.